 If you misjudge when to let out the sail and let it out too soon (and lose your headway before your destination is realized), you will lose the ability to steer.
 Try to touch the dock with the part of your hull where the stay goes through the gunwale, and as soon as you touch, move the tiller away from the dock to increase the friction and thus stop the boat quicker.

-select a spot with plenty of room on either side on which to land.
-The hull of the boat has a flat and comparatively wide immersed underbody which requires a retractable blade, called a centerboard, to prevent the boat from sliding sideways and to force the hull to progress forward when wind
+A final word of advice avoid the tendency of making your turn too early and thus using up all your turning room.
+Also, in the first few landings, select a spot with plenty of room on either side on which to land.
+The hull of the boat has a flat and comparatively wide immersed underbody which requires a retractable blade, called a centerboard, to prevent the boat from sliding sideways and to force the hull to progress forward when wind pressure is applied through the sails.

 This board may be left lowered at all times while learning to sail, however, it is usually retracted partially or wholly when sailing off the wind when racing to reduce the resistance or drag and increase the boat’s speed.
 The centerboard may also be raised slightly to adjust the balance between sail and underwater shape to make steering easier.
 The novice should leave the centerboard down until he has mastered more important details of sailing.
 Raising the centerboard will increase rolling and reduce the boat’s stability.